 - Identifying the data sources: The first step in the data extraction process is to identify the data sources.
 These sources can be internal or external to the organization.
 Examples of internal sources include databases, spreadsheets, and files, while external sources may include social media platforms, websites, and online directories.

 - Extracting the data: Identify the data sources and use the appropriate tools and techniques for extraction tailored to the type and source of the data.
-Methods can range from web scraping tools and APIs to specialized data extraction software.
+Methods can range from AI web scraping tools and APIs to specialized data extraction software.

 - Cleaning the data: Remove duplicates, correct errors, and standardize the data post-extraction to facilitate easy analysis.